 MCM6 is part of the MCM complex that helps to regulate the expression of the LCT gene, which encodes lactase - the enzyme, which plays a role in breaking down lactose.
 Variations in this gene can impact your ability to break down lactose, therefore, impacting your risk for lactose intolerance.
-Individuals who possess the CC or CT variant may produce some lactase but the amount of lactase produced is limited.
-This variant may not predict lactose intolerance risk for individuals who are not of European descent.
+Individuals who possess the CT variant may produce some lactase but the amount of lactase produced is limited.